kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-01-create-workload.md) tutorial.

+Before you start, Set up:
+- [Custom Domain](./apix-02-setup-custom-domain-for-workload.md) - skip step 5 (Create a Gateway CR)
-Before you start, Set up [mTLS Gateway](../00-security/sec-03-setup-mtls-gateway.md) to allow mutual authentication in Kyma and make sure that you exported the [bundle certificates](../00-security/sec-03-setup-mtls-gateway#steps).
+- [mTLS Gateway](../00-security/sec-03-setup-mtls-gateway.md) to allow mutual authentication in Kyma and make sure that you exported the [bundle certificates](../00-security/sec-03-setup-mtls-gateway#steps).

 Optionally, take a look at the [How to create own self-signed Client Root CA and Certificate](../00-security/sec-02-mtls-selfsign-client-certicate.md) tutorial.